bytebl33d/bytebl33d.github.io/_posts/2024-11-09-htb-blazorized.md

     teaser: "/assets/images/headers/Blazorized.png"
 ---

+Blazorized is a Windows machine, starting with a website written using the Blazor .NET framework that allows downloading a DLL file that can be reverse engineered to find a JWT secret and use it to get access to the admin panel.
+The admin panel is vulnerable to an SQL injection to get code execution.
+To pivot to the next user, the WriteSPN privilege  can be abused to perform a targeted Kerberoast attack on another user.
+The targeted user is able to write a logon script that ultimately gives access to a user that allows performing a DCSync attack on the domain.

 # Reconnaissance
 Starting with an nmap scan, we see that the host is a domain controller and redirects us to `blazorized.htb`.